specifics/aero-structures/README.md

 ### <a name="roark"></a>"Roark's Formulas for Stress and Strain" by Warren C. Young & Richard G. Budynas
 Known better under his pen name Raymond J. Roark, Professor Young draws upon more than four decades of academic research in mechanics of materials and mechanical engineering to produce one of the most commonly referenced engineering books of all time.
 While not aerospace-specific, *Roark's* is invaluable for the analysis and detail design of many types of mechanical loading problems.

+### <a name="hoerner"></a>"Fluid-Dynamic Life" and "Fluid-Dynamic Drag" by Sighard F. Hoerner
+Following World War 2, the aerodynamics field exploded with pioneers and researchers like Dr. Hoerner leading the way.
+In the same way that Professor Bruhn's text is go-to reference for the analysis of flight vehicle structures, Hoerner's books are absolutely fundamental for aerodynamic analysis of all kinds.

 ### <a name="ntrs"></a>[NASA Technical Reports Server (NTRS)](https://ntrs.nasa.gov/search.jsp)
 NTRS contains a vast wealth of information dating back to the early days of NASA, when they were known as the National Advisory Committee for Aeronautics (NACA) from 1915 to 1958.
 Major topics of interest include both aeronautics and aerospace research, such as NACA airfoil test data; aerodynamic test data; flight vehicle design manuals; and design manuals on rocket staging, propellants, etc.